 - It’s spec’d to meet IPF and other powerlifting federations’ guidelines.

-- Aesthetically, I think it’s a fantastic looking bar with some of the best endcaps in the game.
+- Aesthetically, I think it’s a nice looking bar with some of the best endcaps in the game.

-- I prefer flat sleeves vs the ribbed/grooved sleeves on this bar.
+- I prefer smooth sleeves vs the ribbed/grooved sleeves on this bar.
 I’m not convinced the plate-slide benefit is enough to outweigh the louder, slightly more annoying noise.

 - If you’re a high bar squatter, the aggressive center knurl may be a slight negative.

 When it comes down to it, this is just a great power bar.
 There simply aren’t many negatives.
-The bar performs beautifully on the big three, and it’s got amazing value.
-To answer the true or false statement at the top of the review, I absolutely think this is the best value power bar currently on the market.
+The bar performs beautifully on the big three, and it’s got great value.
+To answer the true or false statement at the top of the review, I do think the Rogue Ohio Power Bar is among the best bang-for-your-buck power bars.
 You can spend a lot more money and buy some expensive power bars from Eleiko, Ivanko, etc… but the incremental benefit is marginal compared to the monetary outlay in my opinion.

 If you want to read more about power bars or powerlifting equipment in general, check out my ultimate guide to building a powerlifting home gym.

 If you want to read about the Universal Barbell Score, check it out here.

 If you have any questions on this bar or power bars in general, please leave a comment below.
 Likewise, if you own this bar and want to chime in on your own thoughts, please do so!